Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Which Scopes Are Made in Japan?

-There are plenty of rifle scopes in the USA that comes from America-based brands that are of Japanese manufacture.
+There are plenty of rifle scopes in the USA that come from America-based brands that are of Japanese manufacture.

-As a matter of fact, there are so many that we have decided to only list here the scopes manufactured in Japan from the companies listed above.
+As a matter of fact, there are so many that I have decided to only list here the scopes manufactured in Japan from the companies listed above.

 NOTE: They offer rifle scopes that are marketed as “assembled in the USA” but are unclear on the details of the material sourcing apart from the lens, which is sourced from Japan.